Optimal Transport (Spring 2023)

 • Entropic Maps: Read the paper and provide a summary of its statistical aspects.
 Use OTT-JAX's dual_potentials package to illustrate, using experiments, the statistical properties of this estimator, on both synthetic and real data of your choice.

-• Projection approaches for Optimal Transport.
+• Semismooth Newton.
 After recapitulating the theory and ideas, provide a simple implementation of that algorithm.

 Please consider that a tutorial is not a place to add new features to OTT, this is a different goal, contact me if you would prefer your contribution to be the addition of a new functionality (which I expect to be substantially harder because it would require understanding the inner workings of the toolbox and JAX knowledge).